-In a previous blog post, I established that foam mattresses from Casper and Tuft & Needle had high VOCs in the packaging and that they should be opened outdoors.
+In a previous blog post, I established that Casper and Tuft & Needle foam mattress VOCs were very high in the packaging and that they should be opened outdoors.
 For good measure, I tested yet another manufacturer’s product… Nest Bedding’s Love Bed.
 I got the same results as with the other manufacturers:

 What do all these videos prove?
 They demonstrate that foam mattresses shipped straight to your home should be opened outdoors and allowed to air out.
 But that begs the question, “For how long should they air out?”